Ley Hill School Governing Body

 I became a co-opted Governor at Ley Hill School in April 2024 and hold responsibility for Special Educational Needs (SEND) and Pupil Premium funding, which is aimed at improving the educational outcomes of disadvantaged pupils.
 I am committed to ensuring that every child receives the support they need to achieve their full potential and thrive in their educational journey.

-My career as a teacher spanned several decades, beginning as a science teacher for secondary pupils in a London Borough.
-After nearly 20 years, I pursued further studies in Psychology, which led me to focus on Special Educational Needs education.
-I served as the Strategic Leader for SEND in a large Learning Support Department in Buckinghamshire, working with young people with diverse needs, including learning difficulties, mental health challenges, and physical disabilities.
-My experience also includes advocacy for young people with SEND at both local and national levels, as well as involvement in initial teacher training at a London university.
+My career as a teacher spanned several decades, starting as a science teacher for secondary aged pupils in a London Borough.
+After nearly 20 years as a science teacher and pastoral lead, I pursued further studies in Psychology, which led me to focus on Special Educational Needs Education alongside School Leadership.
+I served as the Strategic Leader for SEND in a large Learning Support Department in Buckinghamshire, supporting young people with diverse needs, including learning difficulties, mental health challenges, and physical disabilities.
+My experience also includes advocacy for young people with SEND at both local and national levels, as well as involvement in initial teacher training at a London University.
 Additionally, I am a qualified educational assessor.

 I am honoured to serve as the Cyber Security Governor at Ley Hill Primary School, contributing to the safeguarding of sensitive information and ensuring compliance with the highest standards of data protection.
 This role aligns seamlessly with my professional background in business development, customer relations, and strategic leadership across diverse industries.